-Quality measure performance rates are compared to benchmarks and assigned between 3 and 10 points each.
-In order for a measure to be benchmarked, each of the following must be true
+CMS uses benchmarks as the point of comparison to score measures.
+Each measure is compared to its benchmark to determine how many points it can earn between 3 and 10 points each.
+For a measure to be reliably benchmarked, each of the following must be true:

 • A benchmark must be available